 Once the wood is cut, use 3M fine grit sand paper to sand down the edges.

-Drill 2 holes, one on each side of the top for the wire hanger.
+Drill 2 holes, one on each side of the top of the wooden pencil (where the eraser will be painted) for the wire hanger.
+This will be how you hang the wooden pencil hanger once it is complete.

-Next you want to drill two holes for the wire hanger that you will add later on.
-This little Black & Decker drill is actually my sons.
+This little Black & Decker drill is actually my son’s drill.
 (It’s really for adults but as I mentioned earlier, my kids are involved in every project so they needed their own real tools!)

 I chose to make the wire a bit more decorative so I twisted the wire around pliers into a coil shape, rather than a “knot”.